istio/istio.io/content/en/docs/tasks/security/cert-management/custom-ca-k8s/index.md

 This feature requires Kubernetes version >= 1.18.

-This task shows how to provision Workload Certificates using a custom certificate authority that integrates with the [Kubernetes CSR API](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/).
+This task shows how to provision workload certificates using a custom certificate authority that integrates with the [Kubernetes CSR API](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/).
 Different workloads can get their certificates signed from different cert-signers.
-Each cert-signer is effectively a different CA. It is expected that workloads whose certificates are issued from the same cert-signer can talk MTLS to each other while workloads signed by different signers cannot.
+Each cert-signer is effectively a different CA. It is expected that workloads whose certificates are issued from the same cert-signer can talk mTLS to each other while workloads signed by different signers cannot.
 This feature leverages [Chiron](/blog/2019/dns-cert/), a lightweight component linked with Istiod that signs certificates using the Kubernetes CSR API.

 For this example, we use [open-source cert-manager](https://cert-manager.io).
 Cert-manager has added [experimental Support for Kubernetes `CertificateSigningRequests`](https://cert-manager.io/docs/usage/kube-csr/) starting with version 1.4.

-## Deploy Custom CA controller in the Kubernetes cluster
+## Deploy custom CA controller in the Kubernetes cluster

 1. Deploy cert-manager according to the [installation doc](https://cert-manager.io/docs/installation/).

    {{< warning >}}
    Note: Make sure to enable feature gate: `--feature-gates=ExperimentalCertificateSigningRequestControllers=true`
    {{< /warning >}}